nely7539/nely7539/README.md

 [Cool article showcasing one of my favorite projects!!](https://floridapoly.edu/news/articles/2021/06/062921-intern-ely.php)

-There are a few things I’m also passionate about, like my cat, Kelli.
+There are a few things I’m also passionate about, like my single-eared cat, Kelli.
+On my remote days, she's the best assistant.

 ![](Kelli.jpg)